 Whether or not a specific hair transplant technique is best is entirely dependent on a variety of conditions specific to the prospective patient.
 The Strip Method, also commonly referred to as FUT, is an ideal hair transplant technique for patients seeking an option that generates a significant amount of coverage while reducing the possibility of requiring multiple sessions to do so.
 This is because FUT involves the surgical removal of a strip from a donor site that typically yields up to 3,000 grafts and up to as many as 5,000 to 9,000 individual follicular units.

-Patients with extensive hair loss or patients who are seeking to restore a great deal of volume to areas in which thinning hair has become an issue may find that the FUT procedure is the best option based on their unique personal needs.
+Patients with extensive hair loss or patients who are seeking to restore a great deal of volume to areas in which thinning hair has become an issue may find that the FUT procedure is the best option for hair restoration based on their unique personal needs.
 The Strip Method certainly differs from some of the other available options, but what is most convenient for each individual patient is best determined on a case-by-case basis that includes a detailed overview of how FUT can assist a patient in achieving the natural-looking hairline and thickness they are seeking to restore through hair transplantation.

 Of course, cost should also be a consideration in determining the most ideal plan of action for a patient, and the FUT procedure tends to be one of the more cost-efficient options since it often requires fewer sessions and less time per session to achieve the patient’s hair restoration goals.